Archdiocese of Chicago: 1860 to 1880

 St. Mary's Cathedral, Chicago.
 Destroyed by fire in 1871.

 After Duggan returned from the Second Plenary Council of Baltimore in 1866, he began to exhibit sign of mental instability.
 When he left Chicago for a European trip, several diocesan priests wrote to the Vatican, questioning Dugan's mental health.
 Three years later, in 1869, Pius IX sent Duggan to a sanitarium in St. Louis and appointed Monsignor Thomas Foley as coadjutor bishop to operate the diocese.
-In 1870, a Jesuit educator, Reverend Arnold Damen, established St. Ignatius College in Chicago.
+In 1870, a Jesuit educator, Arnold Damen, established St. Ignatius College in Chicago.

 In October 1871, the diocese suffered nearly a million dollars in property damage in the Great Chicago Fire, including the destruction of St. Mary's Cathedral.
 In 1875, Foley dedicated the new Cathedral of the Holy Name in Chicago, designed by architect Patrick Keely.
 Foley invited the Franciscans, Vincentians, Servites, Viatorians, and Resurrectionist religious orders to establish parishes and schools in the diocese.
 In 1876, disagreements between Foley and Mother Mary Alfred Moes of the Sisters of St. Francis of Mary Immaculate of Joliet led her to relocate her order to Minnesota.